Rays vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have been the underdog just one time in the past 10 contests and won that game.
+- In their last 10 contests, the Rays were underdogs just once and were winners in that contest.

-- In their last 10 games with an over/under, the Rays and their opponents have combined to eclipse the total six times.
+- When it comes to the over/under, the Rays and their opponents are 6-4-0 in their last 10 games.

-- The last 10 Rays games have not had a runline set by bookmakers.
+- The Rays' previous 10 games have not had a runline posted by oddsmakers.

 Rays Betting Records & Stats

-- Tampa Bay has a record of 4-12, a 25% win rate, when it's set as an underdog of -105 or more by bookmakers this season.
+- Tampa Bay has entered 19 games this season as the underdog by -110 or more and is 6-13 in those contests.

-- The moneyline set for this matchup implies the Rays have a 51.2% chance of coming away with a victory in the contest.
+- The Rays have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- Tampa Bay's games have gone over the total in 64 of its 123 chances.
+- Games involving Tampa Bay have gone over the total set by bookmakers in 65 of 124 chances this season.

-- The Rays have posted a record of 10-7-0 against the spread this season.
+- In 17 games with a line this season, the Rays have a mark of 10-7-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!